gjcliff/gjcliff.github.io/docs/_posts/2024-11-15-Localizing-and-Navigating-in-Semantic-Maps-Created-by-an-iPhone.md

 on the map, and the wheelchair would navigate to that location autonomously.

-I focused mainly on creating the semantic maps from the iPhone, and localizing the wheelchair within these maps using Adaptive Monte-Carlo Localization (AMC) localization.
+I focused mainly on creating the semantic maps from the iPhone, and localizing the wheelchair within these maps using Adaptive Monte-Carlo Localization (AMCL) localization.
 The main challenge was to be able to localize with sensors that are different from the ones used to create the map.
 The LUCI wheelchair is a power wheelchair with a sensor stacking including three Realsense RGBD cameras which